How we support carers

 You can read more about the Triangle of Care at the Carers’ Trust by downloading the following guide: The Triangle of Care - Carers Included: A Guide to Best Practice in Mental Health Care in England

-of care is a model Dorset HealthCare has decided to adopt across the trust.
+The triangle of care is a model Dorset HealthCare has decided to adopt across the trust.

 Process of Triangle of Care